 28 February Belgian mayor: ‘Discrimination and racism is anti-western’ – EurActiv.sk

-25 February Bart Somers has been featured in ZDF
+25 February Bart Somers was featured on German TV ZDF about his work in Mechelen.

 14 February Awarded 2016 World Mayor Prize – Bart Somers received the Prize as recognition for his outstanding achievements in welcoming refugees during recent years and for the long-term integration of immigrants from different cultures, religions and social backgrounds.

 9 February Bart Somers took part in televised discussion on Terzake / VRT (Flemish public Television).